Bears lose Trubisky, shut down Cook in 16-6 win over Vikings

 Vikings: G Josh Kline (concussion) missed the game.

 Bears: G Kyle Long missed the game because of a hip injury.
-He did not practice Thursday or Friday.
+He did not practice Thursday or Friday. … G Ted Larsen (knee) and LB Joel Iyiegbuniwe (hamstring) left the game.

 UP NEXT